Realmzer/The-Filipino-Repository/README.md

-welcome to the filipino repo!
+Welcome to the Filipino Repo!

-this is just a repo derived from the ashes from what used to be the omega repo that i might update in the future lol
+This repo is derived from the ashes of what used to be the omega repo.

-join the discord
+Please join our discord!

 https://discord.gg/pXxw9djmmH